-It’s been a long, hot summer and many of us have been enjoying lower energy bills as a result.
-Unfortunately, the warm weather won’t last forever and, soon enough, those heating dials will creep back up again as the colder months set in.
+We had a long, hot summer and many of us enjoyed lower energy bills as a result.
+Unfortunately, the warm weather never lasts forever and those heating dials have begun to creep up again as the colder weather takes hold.

-But don’t worry!
-There are ways to extend your energy savings into the autumn, that don’t rely on the hot weather.
+But there are ways to extend your energy savings into winter, that don’t rely on good weather.
 Want to reduce your energy consumption across the board?
 Start with these 11 easy energy saving hacks:

 1. Insulate your windows